afonsof/grunt-qunit-cov/README.md

 }
 ```
 `minimum` specifies the minimum coverage of all files to task pass, `srcDir` the directory to be instrumented by jscoverage and copied to `outDir`, `depDirs` the dependencies directory list will be copied to `outDir` and `testFiles` parameter is a list of all files to be tested with qunit.

+After running there will be a folder called `out` inside the `outDir` specified with coverage.html, which contains the summary of execution and other files of the `srcDir`.

 ## Contributing

 Please use the issue tracker and pull requests.